hackclub/hackclub/workshops/notesToSelf/README.md

 To display the notes saved in `localStorage`, we'll be using `localStorage.getItem()`.
 The item we'll be getting is called `notes`.

-Since this is our first note, we currently don't have any item in localStorage.
+Since this is our first note, we currently don't have any item in local storage.
 For this reason, we'll be initializing the notes object in JavaScript.

 TODO explanation of objects?!?!?!?